V-Valkiriya/Film-watched-list/README.md

 # JSPetrichenko
-Practical tasks for the Petrichenko JavaScript course
+Basic level practice for the Petrichenko JavaScript course